mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 7 (Tight):7 (Tight): The legal codes of this culture are designed to take away many specific options from the people as a whole.
 Most civilian items and services are now regulated by the government, ensuring that they are not readily available without legal means or authority.

-8 (Enforced): 8 (Enforced): Total governmental control over most things; this Law Level represents most military states or areas under strict martial law.
+8 (Enforced):8 (Enforced): Total governmental control over most things; this Law Level represents most military states or areas under strict martial law.

 9 or higher (Stifling): 9 or higher (Stifling): The epitome of legal tyranny.
 Nothing is accessible by the people and everything is kept under governmental control.
 Punishments for breaking these laws are likely the harshest possible; better to keep the populace in line with the legal regime.